letisiapangataa/letisiapangataa.github.io/_pages/about.md

 You'll find me in the keywords of creative arts, business and entrepreneurship, to science and technology.

-Inspired by my passions and Tongan heritage, technological upbringing, I am consistently seeking quality solutions to contribute to a futuristic society.
+I am inspired by my passion to create and my Tongan heritage.
+I've had a fortunate technological upbringing, and am consistently seeking quality creative technological solutions to contribute to a futuristic society.